talon-one/talon_go/docs/CustomEffect.md

 `func (o *CustomEffect) SetEnabled(v bool)`

 SetEnabled gets a reference to the given bool and assigns it to the Enabled field.

-### GetSubscribedApplicationsIds

-`func (o *CustomEffect) GetSubscribedApplicationsIds() []int32`

-GetSubscribedApplicationsIds returns the SubscribedApplicationsIds field if non-nil, zero value otherwise.

-### GetSubscribedApplicationsIdsOk

-`func (o *CustomEffect) GetSubscribedApplicationsIdsOk() ([]int32, bool)`

-GetSubscribedApplicationsIdsOk returns a tuple with the SubscribedApplicationsIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasSubscribedApplicationsIds

-`func (o *CustomEffect) HasSubscribedApplicationsIds() bool`

-HasSubscribedApplicationsIds returns a boolean if a field has been set.

-### SetSubscribedApplicationsIds

-`func (o *CustomEffect) SetSubscribedApplicationsIds(v []int32)`

-SetSubscribedApplicationsIds gets a reference to the given []int32 and assigns it to the SubscribedApplicationsIds field.

 ### GetParams